kickylau/kk-master-mind-game/README.md

 * Easy to read rules section.
 * Donut Palette to guess the Mastermind code.
 * Additional challenge modes for higher difficulty.
-* Bart and Lisa pegs to represent when a guess has the correct position and color.
+* Bart and Lisa pegs to represent when a guess has the correct color and/or position.
 * Arrows to indicate the current turn and number of turns remaining.
-* Buttons to clear the code guess and disabled submitting a guess when there aren't enough donuts in the guess.
+* Buttons to clear the code guess and disable submitting a guess when there aren't enough donuts in the guess.
 * Timer to keep track of the time elapsed for each game.